RustFestEU/speakers-guide/4-beginners.md

 please consider that some people find them off-putting.
 They might still fit your persona.
 Still, there lurks a danger here: if you can only make your point by using curse language, how strong is your point?
-Making strong statements without resorting to those tricks makes your statements more rememberable.
+Making strong statements without resorting to those tricks makes your statements more memorable.
 Also remember that cursing, especially about other peoples words, can quickly be disrespectful.